 Telehealth services provide access to healthcare and should continue to be an option, particularly for those in rural and underserved areas.

-Congress and the Centers for Medicare and Medicaid Services (CMS) should keep telehealth services including coverage for audio-only services.
+Congress and the Centers for Medicare and Medicaid Services (CMS) should ensure telehealth services provided during the public health emergency are maintained and made permanent.